SeTSeR/setser.github.io/_posts/2018-07-12-building-a-compiler.md

 ```

 ## Compiler design
-The second program we need to create is significantly more complex, but the scenario of its use is very simple: it's given two arguments - name of the file with borders and functions and name of the file, where the listing should be written.
-Compiler reads info from the first file and writes the output into the second.
+The second program we need to create is significantly more complex, but the scenario of its use is very simple: it's given two arguments - name of the file with bounds and functions and name of the file, where the listing should be written.
+Compiler reads data from the first file and writes the output into the second.

 To describe the structure of the program, we need to remember the steps of the compilation process:
-1. **Lexical analysis**, i. e. splitting input into tokens - some strings, which have some special value in the language.
+1. **Lexical analysis**, i.e splitting input into tokens - some strings, which have some special value in the language.
 2. **Syntax analysis** or **parsing** - building from the sequence of tokens a special structure, called **abstract syntax tree**, according to the special set of rules, called **grammar**.
-3. **Semantic analysis** - collecting from code some semantic information, for example, types of the variables.
+3. **Semantic analysis** - collecting some semantic information from code, for example, types of the variables.
 4. Generation of code in some **intermediate representation**, for example **three-address code**.
 It allows us to make first three stages independent of the next ones, so we can use different parsers with the same code generation, or, vice versa, use several code generators for one language.
 5. Optimizing the resulting code.
 6. Finally, generating the machine (or assembly) code from intermediate representation.

 In our case, this scheme can be considerably simplified:
-1. Lexical and syntax analysis can be united in one stage, because the only tokens are white symbols and terms.
+1. Lexical and syntax analysis can be united in one stage, because the only tokens are whitespaces and terms.
 2. Semantic analysis is not needed, except for calculating of derivative (don't know if it actually can be classified as semantic analysis).
-3. Optimizations are mostly very simple and can be applied directly to the trees, so generation of the intermediate representation becomes obsolete.
+3. Optimizations are mostly very simple and can be applied directly to parsing trees, so generation of the intermediate representation becomes obsolete.

 Summarizing these ideas, we can come to the following set of modules and their interfaces:
 * parser module, which provides the function, transforming a line of text into function, represented by this line.